 - Measure: The Action Agencies (AAs) shall manage waters and provide flows and reservoir conditions to promote productive populations of anadromous and resident fish.
 Update: Flows and spill have been adjusted over time to better meet the needs of native fish.
 However, reservoir conditions continue to deviate from normative conditions.
 Reservoir conditions have allowed some undesirable resident fish populations, such as pikeminnow, to expand significantly.
-At the same time, many other native fish species, such as lamprey, Bull Trout, and White Sturgeon, have experienced marked declines in abundance, migration corridors, and habitat quality. - Measure: The AAs shall design mainstem passage actions to benefit a broad range of species. - Update: Passage improvement for salmon and steelhead is addressed through Columbia River Fish Mitigation (CRFM) funding and the Anadromous Fish Evaluation Program (AFEP), and significant improvements have been realized.
+At the same time, many other native fish species, such as lamprey, Bull Trout, and White Sturgeon, have experienced marked declines in abundance, migration corridors, and habitat quality. - Measure: The AAs shall design mainstem passage actions to benefit a broad range of species.

+Update: Passage improvement for salmon and steelhead is addressed through Columbia River Fish Mitigation (CRFM) funding and the Anadromous Fish Evaluation Program (AFEP), and significant improvements have been realized.
 Bonneville and John Day dams have lamprey improvement structures installed.
 In 2018 an investigation will be conducted for The Dalles Dam to determine why lamprey are not reaching the ladder.
 There is also ongoing work for lamprey at McNary and Ice Harbor dams.
-Passage improvements for sturgeon are lagging. - Measure: Action agencies should collaborate with the Council to protect habitat and improve survival of species not covered under the BiOp.
-Update: Non-listed fish have not received much attention from the action agencies; little has been done in the mainstem to address lamprey and sturgeon. - Measure: Council supports AAs' current reservoir operations at Libby and Hungry Horse dams. - Update: Implementation continues; in 2014 the Council encouraged consideration of the adjustments recommended by Montana and the Kootenai Tribe, especially to winter operations at Libby.
-Status unclear; may need assistance from the Council. - Measure: Investigate infrastructure changes at Albeni Falls Dam.
-Update: No action; further discussions with AAs should be pursued.
+Passage improvements for sturgeon are lagging.

+- Measure: Action agencies should collaborate with the Council to protect habitat and improve survival of species not covered under the BiOp.
+Update: Non-listed fish have not received much attention from the action agencies; little has been done in the mainstem to address lamprey and sturgeon. - Measure: Council supports AAs' current reservoir operations at Libby and Hungry Horse dams.

+Update: Implementation continues; in 2014 the Council encouraged consideration of the adjustments recommended by Montana and the Kootenai Tribe, especially to winter operations at Libby.
+Status unclear; may need assistance from the Council.

-- Measure: Bureau of Reclamation and NOAA should work with federal fish and wildlife agencies and tribes to evaluate alternative operations at Grand Coulee Dam to improve conditions and survival for all fish important to the Program. - Update: Not considered or implemented by the Bureau.
-The new EIS may address these issues. - Measure: Investigate potential to improve ecosystem function and floodplain connectivity. - Update: Work ongoing in estuary; some evaluation of floodplain function in the mainstem; this effort is limited in extent and investment (See Habitat Strategy assessment). - Measure: Develop and implement adaptively managed spill experiments (e.g. spill above gas cap). - Update: Not implemented at this time; focus is on court-ordered spill.
+- Measure: Investigate infrastructure changes at Albeni Falls Dam.
+Update: No action; further discussions with AAs should be pursued. - Measure: Bureau of Reclamation and NOAA should work with federal fish and wildlife agencies and tribes to evaluate alternative operations at Grand Coulee Dam to improve conditions and survival for all fish important to the Program.
+Update: Not considered or implemented by the Bureau.
+The new EIS may address

+Update: Not considered or implemented by the Bureau.
+The new EIS may address these issues.

+• Measure: Investigate potential to improve ecosystem function and floodplain connectivity.

+Update: Work ongoing in estuary; some evaluation of floodplain function in the mainstem; this effort is limited in extent and investment (See Habitat Strategy assessment).

+• Measure: Develop and implement adaptively managed spill experiments (e.g. spill above gas cap).

+Update: Not implemented at this time; focus is on court-ordered spill.
 Still might be considered as a way to improve smolt-to-adult survival to meet program goals.